gillesdami/yugioh-superdb/GITHUB_ACTIONS_SETUP.md

 ### Database Download Issues

 1. Verify that previous releases contain the database file
-2. Check if the bootstrap file `yugioh-superdb-v0.sqlite` exists in the repository
+2. Check network connectivity for downloading from GitHub releases
 3. Ensure the GitHub token has access to read releases
-4. Check network connectivity for downloading from GitHub releases

 ## Security Notes